 On April 26, a roundtable discussion on beauty took place at Spektrum in Berlin.
 The event was organized and moderated by Dennis Schep (Friedrich Schlegel Graduiertenschule).
-Participants were:

 Christina Dimitriadis (Visual artist, NYU Berlin)